New Students

 Placement exams will be administered remotely during the summer so that we may process exam scores in time for your campus arrival and course registration.

-New students must take placement exams during the exam periods listed below.
+New students must take placement exams and processes during the periods listed below.

 Exam periods Exams